Aid workers reported killed and missing in Gaza as Israeli blockade nears one month

 “This is longest that Gaza has been without any supplies since the war began,” Lazzarini said.

 Israel launched its war in Gaza following Hamas’ October 2023 attack in which militants killed 1,200 people and took 251 hostage.
-Since then, Israel’s military campaign has killed more than 50,000 Palestinians.
+Since then, Israel’s military campaign has killed more than 50,200 Palestinians and injured more than 114,000 people, the health ministry in Gaza says.

 With the return to hostilities, hundreds of thousands of Palestinians in Gaza are once again at risk of “severe hunger and malnutrition,” the World Food Programme (WFP) warned in a statement on Thursday, stressing that its food stocks are enough to support its operations for a maximum of two weeks.